PermafrostDiscoveryGateway/MAPLE_v3/README.md

   - scikit-image==0.16.2
   - shapely==1.6.4

 Mske sure conda is used rather than pip to install as the conda will let you know if their are conflict in the envirenment.
 Some of the above a pythonwrappers to libraries that may have issues in the particular envirenment you are running it.
-[More details](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-conda.html)
+[More details about conda managment can be found](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-conda.html)

-#Running MAPLE
+# Running MAPLE

+To execute maple you need to run the workflow.
+Depending on the location where you are runing you may need to write some code to generate a batch script to be deployed on the compute nodes some examples are avaialble to get started.

+## Configuration
+Multiple configurations are possible based on the compute envirenment and also the input data to be processed.
+It is required to maintain the model based configurations to ensure you get an output that is consistent to the training done.
+The most important configuration is to indicate the location of the weight file

+It is recomended not to edit the main config file but to have our own config file to modify the configuration based on our requirements.
+You can edit the maple_config.py file with all the required parameters that include the location of the data and the locations of the output files and also the locations to store the temporary files.
+Since most of the HPCs do not allow us to store large files we have to use common location for the files.

+As it is wirtten you need to create a directory structure based on the config file to store the temp data.
+A small pythen script is written  to generate this structure but make sure it mathches the configuration.
+Otherwise errors will be thrown in certain cases and may not in certain cases.

 ## Preparing Data

+Data can be in geo tagged tiff files.
+Have the option of running it by pointing it to a input data directory that contains the files that you want executed or you can give a list of files to be executed.
+There is also an option to use a collection of overlap shapefiles related a to a batch of input files that inidicates the overlaps so that the processing of overalped input images can be avoided.

+As part of the data preperation
+Basic for the basic vanila configuration you only need a list of input tiff files in a directory

 <h2 id="weight-file"> Weight File </h2>

-## Configuration